 Garvey spent time in Central America, where he had relatives, before moving to London in 1912.
 While in Britain, he attended the University of London’s Birkbeck College, where he studied law and philosophy.

 He also worked for a Pan-Africanism newspaper and led debates at Speakers’ Corner in Hyde Park, London, a famous spot in the city for public discourse, even today.

 Universal Negro Improvement Association

 After two years in London—where he received an education that would likely have been unavailable to him in the Americas because of the color of his skin—Garvey returned to Jamaica.
 It was during this time that he started the Universal Negro Improvement Association.

 Garvey also began corresponding with Booker T. Washington, the African American leader, author and activist who had been born into slavery.
 In 1916, Garvey boarded a ship bound for the United States, where—as a dramatic and invigorating public speaker—he intended to go on a lecture tour.

 While in New York, he authored the “Declaration of Rights of the Negro Peoples of the World,” which was ratified at the convention of the Universal Negro Improvement Association at Madison Square Garden in 1920.
 It was during this meeting that Garvey was also elected “Provisional President” of Africa.

 In many of his lectures, Garvey summarized his views on the rights of African Americans by noting, “The first dying that is to be done by the Black man in the future will be done to make himself free.
 And then when we are finished, if we have any charity to bestow, we may die for the white man.
 But as for me, I think I have stopped dying for him.”

-He also said, to members of the Universal Negro Improvement Association in 1921, “If you want liberty you yourselves must strike the blow.
+He also told members of the Universal Negro Improvement Association in 1921, “If you want liberty you yourselves must strike the blow.
 If you must be free, you must become so through your own effort … Until you produce what the white man has produced you will not be his equal.”